We believe in supporting you AND your child.

 Wings to Soar is passionate about helping dyslexics and other outside-the-box learners break the chains of shame, failure, and inadequacy that often surround learning challenges.
 We are on a quest to help them see the flip-side strengths that often go along with their different brain wiring.

 We empower outside-the-box learners to become the best versions of themselves, embrace their unique wiring as a strength, and gain the skills and confidence to not just survive but thrive in school and in life.

 We do this by creating a Path to Success™ Personalized Learning Plan for each student.

-Wings to Soar Online Academy partners with parents to empower dyslexics and other outside-the-box learners to gain confidence and independence by embracing strengths and addressing weak skills, so they aren’t just surviving, but thriving in school and in life!
+Wings to Soar Online Academy partners with parents to empower dyslexics and other outside-the-box learners to gain confidence and independence by embracing strengths and addressing weak skills, so that they move from surviving to thriving in school and in life!
 We help break the chains of failure, shame, and inadequacy that far too often hold back outside-the-box learners.
-We do this by creating Path to Success™ Personalized Learning Plans for our students starting at their Just-Right Level™, filling in skill gaps, and helping them gain wings to soar!
+We do this by creating Path to Success™ Personalized Learning Plans for our students starting at their Just-Right Level™, filling in skill gaps, and facilitating them to gain their own wings to soar!

 Our students love working in our online programs.
-Our moms love how easy it is to meet each of their kids right where they are.
+Our moms love meeting each of their kids right where they are.
 And we love helping families thrive with our whole-person, personalized approach to education.

 Wings to Soar Online Academy grew out of our founder’s experience running Hope Academy, a small private school serving outside-the-box middle and high school students in Madison, Wisconsin from 2003 to 2011.
 Beth Ellen Nash heard a cry for help as she spoke and consulted at conventions around the United States.
 Repeatedly, parents said to her: “I wish your school were here.”
-In 2011, she made the shift to our hybrid approach to personalized education through online learning, partnering with parents in over 33 US states and 10 foreign countries, serving 185 students this year.
+In 2011, she made the shift to our hybrid approach to personalized education through online learning, partnering with parents in over 40 US states and 10 foreign countries, now serving hundreds of students each year.

 Wings to Soar Online Academy grew out of a small private brick-and-mortar school in Madison, Wisconsin serving three to thirteen outside-the-box middle and high school students each year from 2003-2011 called Hope Academy.